MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 1. Any custom match rules defined overwrite deduplication rules.
 If a deduplication rule identifies matching records, and a custom match rule is set to never match those records, then these two records won't be matched.

 1. After [running the match process](#run-the-match-process), you’ll see the deduplication stats in the key metrics tiles.

-### Deduplication output as an entity

-The deduplication process creates a new entity for every entity from the match pairs to identify the deduplicated records.
-These entities can be found along with the **ConflationMatchPairs:CustomerInsights** in the **System** section in the **Entities** page, with the name **Deduplication_DataSource_Entity**.

-A deduplication output entity contains the following information:
-- IDs / Keys
-  - Primary key field and its alternate IDs field.
-Alternate IDs field consists of all the alternate IDs identified for a record.
-  - Deduplication_GroupId field shows the group or cluster identified within an entity that groups all the similar records based on the specified deduplication fields.
-It's used for system processing purposes.
-If there are no manual deduplication rules specified and system defined deduplication rules apply, you may not find this field in the deduplication output entity.
-  - Deduplication_WinnerId: This field contains the winner ID from the identified groups or clusters.
-If the Deduplication_WinnerId is same as the Primary key value for a record, it means that the record is the winner record.
-- Fields used to define the deduplication rules.
-- Rule and Score fields to denote which of the deduplication rules got applied and the score returned by the matching algorithm.

-## Include enriched entities (preview)

-If you enriched entities on the data source level, select them before running the match process.
-The enriched entities can improve your unification results.
-For more information, see [Enrichment for data sources](data-sources-enrichment.md).

-1. Go to **Data** > **Unify** > **Match** and select **Use enriched entities** at the top of the page.

-1. From the **Use enriched entities** pane, choose one or more enriched entities.

-1. Select **Done**.
-Wherever the source entity is used (such as match order or rules), it is automatically changed to the enriched entity.

 ## Run the match process